What do the cloud wars mean for enterprises?

 The past few years have seen a battle for control of the cloud amongst the three market leaders: Amazon, Microsoft, and Google.

-Since then, the race has become much fiercer in recent years, both due to the acceleration in Microsoft and Google’s offerings and the evolution of old and new cloud providers.
+The race has become much fiercer in recent years than a few years back, both due to the acceleration in Amazon, Microsoft, and Google’s offerings and the evolution of old and new cloud providers.

 How enterprise customers can maximize the war

-As the wars rage into 2019, what does this mean for enterprises?
-Can a business looking to leverage a cost-effective, feature-rich and scalable platform use the wars to their advantage?
+As the wars rage into 2024, what does this mean for enterprises?
+Can a business looking to leverage a cost-effective, feature-rich, and scalable platform use the wars to its advantage?

 The answer is yes, but only if enterprises pursue cloud computing and IT spending strategically.
 Here are some of the important considerations enterprises should take note as they prepare for the new year: